About

 - Part-time program

-- Offered only at the main USask campus in Saskatoon with exception of one class offered flexibly at P.A. campus, regional colleges, and/or online
+- Offered at the main USask campus in Saskatoon with online synchronous and asynchronous learning opportunities

 What you will learn